malbit/arqma-webwallet/README.md

-# Official Masari Web Wallet - Fully client-side
+# Official Arqma Web-Wallet - Fully client-side
-This web wallet is doing everything client-side to give the best privacy to users.
+This Web-Wallet is doing everything client-side to give the best privacy to users.
 The server is currently only used to optimize the communication with the daemon and compress the blockchain.

 Note: This requirement may be removed in the future once daemons evolve and return enough data.